wrjodjana/obsidian-vault/Computer Science/Object Oriented Programming.md

 #### Compile-time Polymorphism (Method overloading)

 **Definition:** determined during the compilation of the program.
-Allows methods or operators
+Allows methods or operators with the same name to behave differently based on their input parameters